MattBabbage/Clean-Microservice-Showcase/README.md

 **Caching** 💾

 Chose to use Redis in an external store (Distributed Caching).
 This allows the service to be fully scalable in the future, and means the cache is resilient to service downtime.
+It also means all services use same cache, adding consistency.

 **Database / Persistent Store** 📦